Center for Service and Social Action

 JCU’s “We the People Service-Learning Program” places JCU tutors in Cleveland and East Cleveland classrooms to educate students about the U.S. Constitution and citizenship.
 JCU tutors, in teams of three or four, visit their designated classrooms weekly to teach lessons and prepare students for an annual Showcase event held at John Carroll each May.
 Local professionals, including mayors, judges, and attorneys, participate in the event by assessing the children’s knowledge of the material.

-- This year, more than 110 students are participating in eight immersions experiences to Nicaragua, Guatemala, New Orleans, Louisville, Immokalee, Ecuador, El Salvador, and Honduras.
-They have served meals, helped build homes, and spent time with families discussing faith, values, and mission.
+- For the 2014-15 school year, 118 students participated in immersion experiences, along with 23 faculty/staff.
+Past and recent destinations include Nicaragua, Guatemala, New Orleans, Louisville, Immokalee, Ecuador, El Salvador, and Honduras.
+Participants have served meals, helped build homes, and spent time with families discussing faith, values, and mission.
 Immersion trips help students learn about the challenges faced by people living in other parts of the country, the world, and in their own backyard.

 - Each year, Campus Ministry offers a variety of retreat and reflective experiences – from community-based gatherings for first year students coordinated by Resident Ministers to an Eight-Day Silent Retreat with individual direction on the Spiritual Exercises of Saint Ignatius.
 Each retreat seeks to foster students’ understanding, development, and expression of spirituality and faith.
 Since JCU is a Jesuit university, each retreat incorporates some elements of Ignatian spirituality; that being said, retreats are open to students of all faiths and all those who are actively searching for deeper meaning and purpose in their lives.